Everyone knows the “simple” way to make money in the market:

 Let me explain…

-The Secret to Making Money — Even When Stocks Drop
+The Secret to Making Money When Stocks Drop

-The investors who nearly doubled their money on Deliveroo didn’t do anything fancy:
+The investors who made 100x their money on Instacart didn’t do anything “fancy”…

-They didn’t short Deliveroo’s stock, and they didn’t make any complex options trades.
+They didn’t short Instacart stock, and they didn’t make any complex options trades.

 Instead, they did something simple:

-That’s why, even after Deliveroo’s stock plummeted, these pre-IPO investors were still sitting on a profit of nearly 100%.
+And that’s why, even after Instacart’s stock plummeted, these pre-IPO investors were still sitting on a profit of more than 105x their money.

 The thing is, this isn’t an isolated example…